Guide to Italian Flour

 When it comes to semolina, there’s not much that can replace this flour in authentic pasta dough, although you can give all-purpose a try.
 That said, finely ground cornmeal can make a good replacement for semolina in pizza and bread doughs.

 Got more flour questions for us?
-Let us know!
+Let us know in the comments below!